NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-Reiser et al. \cite{nerf2021_kilonerf} (May 2021) improved on the baseline NeRF by introducing \textbf{KiloNeRF}, which separated the scene into thousands of cells and trained independent MLPs for color and density predictions on each cell.
-These thousands of small MLPs were trained using knowledge distillation from a large pre-trained teacher MLP, which is closely related to "baking".
-They also employed early ray termination and empty space skipping.
-These two methods alone improved the baseline NeRF's render time by a factor of 71.
-Separating the baseline NeRF's MLP into thousands of smaller MLPs further improved render time by a factor of 36, resulting in a total 2000-fold speedup in render time.
+Reiser et al. (May 2021) \cite{nerf2021_kilonerf} improved the baseline NeRF by introducing \textbf{KiloNeRF}, which divided the scene into thousands of cells and trained independent MLPs to predict color and density for each cell.
+These small MLPs were trained using knowledge distillation from a large pretrained teacher MLP, a process closely related to baking.
+The method also employed early ray termination and empty space skipping.
+These two techniques alone sped up the baseline NeRF’s rendering by a factor of 71.
+Further splitting the baseline MLP into thousands of smaller MLPs improved rendering speed by a factor of 36, resulting in an overall 2000-fold acceleration.

+A paper by Sun et al. \cite{2022voxeldirect} (November 2021) also explored this topic.
+The authors directly optimized a voxel grid of scalars for density.
+However, instead of using spherical harmonic coefficients, they used 12- and 24-dimensional features and a small, shallow decoding MLP in a hybrid representation approach.
+The authors used a sampling strategy analogous to the coarse-fine sampling of the original NeRF paper by training a coarse voxel grid first and then a fine voxel grid based on the geometry of the coarse grid.
+The model was named \textbf{Direct Voxel Grid Optimization (DVGO)}, which outperformed the baseline NeRF (1–2 days of training) with only 15 minutes of training on the Synthetic NeRF dataset.

-The \textbf{Fourier Plenoctree} \cite{2022fourierplenoct} approach was proposed by Wang et al. in February 2022.
-It was built for human silhouette rendering since it used the domain specific technique of Shape-From-Silhouette.
-The approach also takes inspiration from generalizable image conditioned NeRFs such as \cite{2021mvsnerf} and \cite{nerf2021pixelnerf}.
-It first constructed a coarse visual hull using sparse views predicted from a generalization NeRF and Shape-From-Silhouette.
-Then colors and densities were densely sampled inside this hull and stored on a coarse Plenoctree.
-Dense views were sampled from the Plenoctree, with transmissivity thresholding used to eliminate most empty points.
-For the remaining points, new leaf densities and SH color coefficients were generated and the Plenoctree was updated.
-Then, a Fourier Transform MLP was used to extract Fourier coefficients the density and SH color coefficients, which were fed into an inverse discrete Fourier transform to restore SH coefficients and density.
+The \textbf{Fourier PlenOctree} \cite{2022fourierplenoct} approach was proposed by Wang et al. in February 2022.
+It was designed for human silhouette rendering, utilizing the domain-specific technique of Shape-From-Silhouette.
+The method also draws inspiration from generalizable image-conditioned NeRFs such as \cite{2021mvsnerf} and \cite{nerf2021pixelnerf}.
+Initially, a coarse visual hull was constructed using sparse views predicted from a generalized NeRF and Shape-From-Silhouette.
+Colors and densities were then densely sampled inside this hull and stored on a coarse PlenOctree.
+Dense views were sampled from the PlenOctree, with transmissivity thresholding applied to eliminate most empty points.
+For the remaining points, new leaf densities and spherical harmonic (SH) color coefficients were generated, and the PlenOctree was updated.
+A Fourier Transform MLP was subsequently used to extract Fourier coefficients of the density and SH color coefficients, which were fed into an inverse discrete Fourier transform to restore the SH coefficients and density.